-Student surveys are administered on paper and the results are scanned for scoring.
+Student surveys are administered online via the Panorama platform.

 Most students in grades 3-12, with some exceptions, will complete two surveys.
-At the secondary level, it is unlikely that all of a teacher's students will complete a survey for that teacher (due to large number of students a teacher supports instructionally).
+At the secondary level, it is unlikely that all of a teacher's students will complete a survey for that teacher (due to the large number of students a teacher supports instructionally).
 In elementary schools, due to smaller-sized classrooms, it may be necessary to have all students complete surveys for their core teachers and one specialty teacher.